 We popped down to the LGBT History fest last

-Sunday 15th Feb to support LISG volunteer Prossy Kakooza as she gave a moving talk about
+Sunday 15th Feb to support LISG volunteer Prossy Kakooza as she gave a talk about

-her life in Uganda & road to seeking sanctuary as LGBT refugee.
+her life in Uganda and her experiences seeking sanctuary as an LGBT refugee.

 Prossy highlighted that she and girlfriend Leah